mate-academy/py-brute-force-password/README.md

     "e5f3ff26aa8075ce7513552a9af1882b4fbc2a47a3525000f6eb887ab9622207",
 ]
 ```
 Of course, your first thought was to look through rainbow tables and test your luck.
-But you visited that website, and understand, that its password field accepts only numeric symbols from `0` to `9`, and
+But you visited that website and understand that its password field accepts only numeric symbols from 0 to 9.
-also there is a limitation, that password always must be 8 symbols length (extremely weak security - you must agree).
+There is a limitation — the password length always must be 8 symbols (extremely weak security — you must agree).
-Also, it seems, that this website doesn't use any additional security while hashing their passwords (like salting).
+Also, it seems that this website doesn't use any additional security while hashing their passwords (like salting).

-So, you as a hacker already got a point, that you can easily brute force all possible variants of passwords,
+So, you as a hacker already got a point, that you can easily brute force all possible variants of passwords
-and check the corresponding hashes using this simple `sha256_hash_str` function:
+and check the corresponding hashes using this `sha256_hash_str` function:
 ```python
 import sha256